 Emilie Wapnick’s goal is to help people find out what they want to be when they grow up.
 As a person with varied interests ranging from the law to songwriting, Wapnik has written books and given TED talks about what it means to be a “multipotentialite” – a person who has a variety of interests and careers over their lifetime.

-Dr. Olivia Moorehead-Slaughter is a clinically trained psychologist with over 30 years experience working with children, adolescents, families, and adults.
+Dr. Olivia Moorehead-Slaughter is a clinically trained psychologist with over 30 years of experience working with children, adolescents, families, and adults.
 She is the former Chair of the American Psychological Association Ethics Committee and the Massachusetts Board of Licensure for Psychologists.
-Currently, Moorehead-Slaughter is the Psychologist at The Park School, an independent school in Brookline, Massachusetts serving pre-kindergarten through eighth grade students.
+Currently, Moorehead-Slaughter is the Psychologist at The Park School, an independent school in Brookline, Massachusetts serving pre-kindergarten through eighth-grade students.